-- 1.3.10.1 These records provide information about estate matters and contain information relating to the Parracombe Deviation Road (Bypass) construction, now recorded as the A39. - 1.3.10.2 Various bypass construction plans show the alignment of old and new rights of way split by the road construction, but do not specifically differentiate between public and private.
-A number of the plans do refer to the 'old footpath' alignment pre-road construction. - 1.3.10.3 There is also detailed correspondence between the Estate, Devon County Council and Barnstaple Rural District Council, along with a draft copy of the conveyance regarding land required from the Blackmore Estate in order to construct a new approach way/accommodation road 9' wide with a bridge for Twineford and Highley to the bypass road.
+These records provide information about estate matters and contain information relating to the Parracombe Deviation Road (Bypass) construction, now recorded as the A39.

+Various bypass construction plans show the alignment of old and new rights of way split by the road construction, but do not specifically differentiate between public and private.
+A number of the plans do refer to the 'old footpath' alignment - pre-road construction.

+There is also detailed correspondence between the Estate, Devon County Council and Barnstaple Rural District Council, along with a draft copy of the conveyance regarding land required from the Blackmore Estate in order to construct a new approach way/accommodation road 9' wide with a bridge for Twineford and Highley to the bypass road.
 This was to be facilitated by Devon County Council, along with the relevant works required.
 It was the second proposal which was constructed and completed.
-Initially, no route had been included in the bypass road scheme. - 1.3.10.4 A letter dated 19th January 1928, refers to the right of way.
+Initially, no route had been included in the bypass road scheme.

+A letter dated 19th January 1928, refers to the right of way.
 It was from the Northern Division County Surveyor to Lord Fortescue's agent, with which was enclosed a large scale plan of the approach road and a photograph showing the hillside before the approach road was completed.
 The letter stated that 'the photograph shews actually a very small portion of the existing pathway through the Blackmore Estate'.
-Unfortunately, the photograph has since been lost, but the indication is that this is part of the used alignment of the proposal.
+Unfortunately, the photograph is no longer attached to the letter.
+This is part of the used alignment of the proposal.

-1.3.11 Aerial Photography, 1946 onwards
+1.3.12 Aerial Photography, 1946 onwards

-1.3.11.1 This shows the used alignment of the proposal for Parracombe Footpath No. 2 and Challacombe Bridleway No. 3, after the construction of the A39 Parracombe Bypass (1926).
-It indicates that the definitive alignment of the public rights of way was diverted by the road construction and that the current used alignment was available and well use by 1946.
+This photography shows the used alignment of the proposal, of Parracombe Footpath No. 2 and Challacombe Bridleway No. 3, after the construction of the A39 Parracombe Bypass (1926).
+It shows that the definitive alignment of the public rights of way was diverted by the road construction and that the used alignment was well used by 1946.

-1.3.12 Definitive Map Parish Survey, 1950s
+1.3.13 Definitive Map Parish Survey, 1950s

-1.3.12.1 The compilation process set out in the National Parks and Access to the Countryside Act 1949 involved a substantial amount of work and such records are considered a valuable source of information.
+The compilation process set out in the National Parks and Access to the Countryside Act 1949 involved a substantial amount of work and such records are considered a valuable source of information.
 The rights of way included in the process had to pass through draft, provisional and definitive stages with repeated public consultations.
 The process used the Ordnance Survey 2nd Edition 25" scale mapping which was dated 1906.

-- 1.3.12.2 Parracombe Parish Council described Path 2 as a 'footpath from Parracombe Valley to Challacombe Valley and farms on the way.
+Parracombe Parish Council described Path 2 as a 'footpath from Parracombe Valley to Challacombe Valley and farms on the way.
 Entrance from the Coach Road (near Christ Church) by stile through (Tuckingmill) now known as Sunnyside, stile where path joins Pixie Lane.
 Across old railway track by kissing gates, and on to Parracombe New Road, across this and on to Challacombe'.
-The map has the A39 Parracombe Bypass annotated on it, with the pre-A39 alignment also marked. - 1.3.12.3 Challacombe Parish Meeting describe Path 3 as a 'footpath starting at N. Barton Road to Whitefield Barton, on to Twinford to Parracombe New Road'.
+The map has the A39 Parracombe Bypass annotated on it, with the pre-A39 alignment also marked.

+Challacombe Parish Meeting describe Path 3 as a 'footpath starting at N. Barton Road to Whitefield Barton, on to Twinford to Parracombe New Road'.

-1.3.13 Definitive Map Review records, 1950s-70s
+1.3.14 Definitive Map Review records, 1950s-70s